-Annapurna circuit mountain bike is a fantastic journey that offers some of the most astonishing and striking biking routes in the world.
-Annapurna biking tour presents you one of the most challenging explorations forms the high hills to the flatland.
-Annapurna mountain bike tour explores lush fields and forests to the mountains into the desert-dry trans-Himalayan region that lies on the edge of the Tibetan Plateau.
-Annapurna is the most popular biking area of Nepal, offering a great variety of beautiful landscapes, nature & the culture of the central Himalayan.
-The stunning views of untouched snow-clad mountains and unusual ethical, cultural activities of locals make the mountain biking trip unforgettable.
+Annapurna circuit mountain bike is a fantastic journey.
+This biking tour in Nepal offers some of the most astonishing and striking biking routes in the world.
+Annapurna biking tour also presents you with one of the most challenging explorations.
+Forms the high hills to the flatland. this exciting tour explores lush fields and forests to the mountains.
+In the desert-dry trans-Himalayan region that lies on the edge of the Tibetan Plateau.
+Annapurna is the most popular biking area in Nepal.
+It offers a great variety of beautiful landscapes, nature & the culture of the central Himalayan. therefore the stunning views of untouched snow-clad mountains and unusual ethical.
+Therefore the cultural activities of locals make the mountain biking trip unforgettable.

 Duration: 20 Days Arrival to Departure

 Max.
 Altitude: Throng La Pass (5416 m)

 Location: Annapurna Himalayan range